guardiangel/reactfullstackdemo/readme.md

 1.Install dependencies:
 yarn init
-yarn add express cors mysql2 nodemon yarn add sequelize sequelize-cli
+yarn add express cors mysql2 nodemon typescript yarn add sequelize sequelize-cli

-2.Start the server(Create index.js which is configured with the same name in the package.json and add express code, then set up the start scripts in the package.json).
+2.Start the server(Create index.tsx which is configured with the same name in the package.json and add express code, then set up the start scripts in the package.json).

 yarn start

 Day 1:
-Add index.js
+Add index.tsx
 Configure the package.json
 1.F:\reactjs\reactfullstackdemo\server> sequelize init